Not to be confused with encumbrance from inventory weight, an obsolete mechanic.

 This penalty is subtracted from your stealth score.

-If this added to your shield penalty is positive then it is added to your failure chance.
+If this added to your shield penalty is positive, then this is added to your failure chance.
 See spell success for more information.

 Encumbrance Penalty Analysis